Frequently Asked Questions

 Yes, students can register for multiple sessions of JumpStart.

 NO. JumpStart KickOff is an orientation that students are REQUIRED to attend on the same day they move in for the summer session.
 Ole Miss Freshman Orientation is an orientation for the entire University and is REQUIRED for ALL freshmen, including JumpStart students.
 Students cannot go through JumpStart without attending Freshman Orientation first.
-Students must register for Ole Miss Freshman Orientation via myOleMiss when it opens on March 1.
+Students must register for Ole Miss Freshman Orientation via myOleMiss when it opens in early March.

 YES.
 ALL students are REQUIRED to attend a Freshman Orientation session before entering the University of Mississippi.
 This is a critical part of the Ole Miss experience.
 This is the time for students to take care of any final business to get ready for the fall and more importantly SIGN UP for Fall and SUMMER classes!